italia/spid-compliant-certificates/README.md

     NOTE: This generates also a certificate signing request (`csr.pem`) that can be submitted to AgID in order to obtain a signed certificate.

-## Private key, CSR and Self-signed certificate for public sector
+## Private key, CSR and self-signed certificate for public sector

 1. Run the following commands to configure the environment according to your needs (see [Configuration parameters](#configuration-parameters))